 CostsHigh initial investment: development, testing, infrastructure.
 In the long run, it can be cost-effective due to less recurring costs, although resources for maintenance, long-term updates and scaling still require investments and expertise.Lower initial costs, but potential expenses for API access, licensing, integration.

-FlexibilityFully tailored to business needs, able to process unique data, supports custom models and agent-based systems.Limited customization — designed for the mass market and may not consider the company’s specific requirements.
+FlexibilityFully tailored to business needs, able to process unique data, supports custom models and multi-step AI workflows.Limited customization: designed for the mass market and may not consider the company’s specific requirements.

 Implementation speedLong development cycle: architecture creation, data preparation, testing, multiple iterations.Can be used immediately via API or pre-trained open-source models, minimizing launch time.